Kuali Training Materials

 Emphases - Search programs and submit changes to proposals (new programs click HERE).

-Gen Ed Apps - Search courses with general education/bachelor degree and submit new or 5 year
+Gen Ed Apps - Search courses with general education/bachelor degree and submit new or 5 year applications

 Proposals - Search for proposals in draft, review, approved or rejected